Kitsudora/tt05-synth-fpga/README.md

     14     |        cfg |    vol_sweep |

 ### Control registers
-All control registers except `cfg` are expressed in terms of periods.
+All control registers except `cfg` are expressed in terms of periods, which in turn control frequencies.
 The periods are expessed in a simple floating point format with 4 bit exponent and 9, 5, or 3 bit mantissa for the oscillator periods, cutoff/damp/volume periods, and sweep periods respectively.
 The sweep periods also have a sign bit.